Murattut/Naskai/README.md

 ## 14. Errors

 - Cors errors may occur even with correct env vars because of Better Auth cookie policies and browser security.
-In that case, check the network request details and console logs for clues on cookie handling issues.
+In that case

 - AI genereted content may not always be perfect.
 The AI endpoints are designed to return a best effort result, but edge cases or ambiguous input may lead to less relevant summaries or enhancements.
-And Because of limited free api I used Llama 2 7b chat, which is not the best for content generation.
-In a production scenario, you would want to use a more robust model and potentially implement retry logic or user feedback mechanisms for AI-generated content.
+Because of limited free api.
+I used llama-3.1-8b-instant.

--
+- Turbo and render are both great platforms, but they free tiers have limitations that can lead to downtime or performance issues, login is slow due to Turbo and render may have cold starts.
+For a production app, a more robust hosting solution with better performance guarantees would be recommended.

 ## 15. License